gregzaal/avc-wiki/FAQ.md

 Sometimes they'll take so long trying to do something that they'll actually just give up and never do it at all.

-They might also get stuck in an infinite loop of creating channels for you and flood your server with broken channels, though this is less common.

 The only current solutions for this instability are:

 1. [Host your own bot](https://github.com/gregzaal/Auto-Voice-Channels).
 You can do this on your own computer for free, but a VPS with a decent connection that's on 24/7 is recommended.
-These usually start from $5/m.
+These usually start from $3/m.
+Hosting at home will likely use more than $3/m in electricity, so a VPS is a better option in every way.
-2. [Support us on Patreon](https://www.patreon.com/pixaal) ($3/m) and use our stable Gold bot, or let us host a private bot just for you ($7/m).
+2. [Support us on Patreon](https://www.patreon.com/pixaal) ($3/m) and use our stable Gold bot, supporting development and improvements of this bot at the same time.

 # Why isn't my channel renaming itself?